purohitsmit/Facedetection/README.md

-# Facedetection
+# Intrusion detection
-A simple face detection using python with saving captured frames.
+A simple Intrusion detection using python with saving captured frames.